 What is Charitable Solicitation Registration (CSR)?

-While the exact process varies widely depending on your state, 43 states require some sort of registration to be able to fundraise legally.
-These requirements are called charitable solicitation registrations, and most states need this registration in advance of any fundraising or solicitation efforts.
+While the exact process varies widely depending on your state, 43 states do require some sort of registration to be able to fundraise legally.
+This is called charitable solicitation registration, and most states need this registration before you start fundraising.

-If you’re looking to fundraise in multiple states, you’ll have to comply with each of their requirements.
+If you’re looking to fundraise in multiple states, you’ll have to comply with each of their requirements, not only the state you’re located in.
 The only states that currently don’t require charitable solicitation registration are Indiana, Idaho, Delaware, Nebraska, South Dakota, Vermont, and Wyoming — and some states, like Arizona, only require certain types of nonprofit organizations to register.

 Prepare for the costs.

-Nonprofits looking to file in states where CSR is required should expect to pay filing fees if applicable.
-Initial CSR filing fees range from anywhere between $10, all the way up to $500.
-Preparing the forms may also bring up costs due to the labor and time spent.
-If a state requires registration renewals, be on the lookout for deadlines so you don’t risk paying late fees.
+Nonprofits looking to file in states where CSR is required should expect to pay filing fees.
+Initial CSR filing fees range from anywhere between $10 all the way up to $500.
+If you’re looking to file in all 50 states, then this cost can really add up.
+Preparing the forms may also bring up some adjacent costs due to the labor and time spent.
+If a state requires registration renewals, you’ll also need to be on the lookout for deadlines so you don’t risk paying late fees on top of the filing fees.

-See if your nonprofit type is CSR exempt.
+See if your nonprofit type is exempt from Charitable Solicitation Registration.

 Plan ahead with your team.

 Brainstorm how your nonprofit will approach CSR compliance.
 Make a list of the states you’ll want to solicit donations in and check each state’s requirements and deadlines.
 Since many CSR forms require multiple signatures, give yourselves time to gather them before those deadlines.
-Decide who will be responsible for preparing the forms, filings, and/or annual reporting, such as your organization’s accountant, a specialized service provider or law firm equipped to prepare CSR forms, or your own internal staff.
+Make sure to designate who will be responsible for preparing the forms, filings, and/or annual reporting, such as your organization’s accountant, a specialized service provider or your own internal staff.

 Check your compliance.